Symbian9/qmapshack-doc-wiki/Ubuntu 14.04 specific build/run instructions.md

-In particular Ubuntu 14.04 needs cmake 3 and Qt5.4
+In particular Ubuntu 14.04 needs cmake 3 and Qt 5.4

 # Build